-Main campus: Christchurch
+Main campus: Ōtautahi Christchurch

-UC is a future-focused, globally recognised university with opportunities outside traditional learning that give our students the chance to find themselves, to connect with others and to positively contribute to a changing world.
-When you graduate, you join a whānau of alumni more than 140,000 strong who are effecting change across the globe.
+Te Whare Wānanga o Waitaha | University of Canterbury (UC) is a future-focused, globally recognised university with opportunities outside traditional learning that give our students the chance to find themselves and connect with others.
+When you graduate from UC, you join a whānau of alumni more than 155,000 strong who are effecting change across the globe.